 Declaring the Major | Progressing in the Major

 Description of the Major

-The major is a part of the Department of Nursing, a program within the College of Health and Behavioral Studies.The R.N. to B.S.N. program provides flexible, partially online learning opportunities for students who are graduates of community college or diploma schools and are licensed registered nurses (R.N.).
+The major is a part of the Department of Nursing, an academic unit within the College of Health and Behavioral Studies.The R.N. to B.S.N. program provides flexible, partially online learning opportunities for students who are graduates of community college or diploma schools and are licensed registered nurses (R.N.).
 Classes are offered once a week and partially online so students can maintain employment while completing the B.S.N. degree.
 The program provides a foundation for professional practice and will equip students for further opportunities afforded through graduate study and advance practice.

 The program can be completed in one full-time or two part-time years.
 The curriculum is designed to build up existing nursing knowledge to empower nurses to strengthen practice and professional involvement.
 Courses encourage the development of new technology, management and relational skills that will enhance future practice within the profession.
 Class sizes are small and the learning environment is creative and fun.
 Expert faculty are enthusiastic, passionate about nursing and eager to facilitate success in their students.

 Nurses with an RN license and associate degree from a Virginia community college are eligible to apply.